 Black Labrador Retriever and Coon Hound Mix

 Fostered from animal shelter

 History: Surrendered to shelter at 18-20 months of age.
 Adopted and returned due to destruction of furniture.
-Kept at shelter for 2 months and then placed in foster care.
+Kept at shelter for two months and then placed in foster care.
 Destroyed furniture in first foster home.
 Placed in second foster home.
 Kept in garage when no one home, due to destructiveness.
 Barked and dug incessantly.
 Destroyed door into house.
 Chewed own nails to bloody stumps.
 Accepted into foster care at Canine Behavior Counseling.
-Chewed and scratched until mouth and paws bleed when created.
+Chewed and scratched until mouth and paws bled when crated.
 Furniture destruction and barking when left alone.

-Outcome: adopted by family with another Laborador being treated for separation anxiety.
+Outcome: Adopted by family with another Labrador being treated for separation anxiety.
 Very happy and well adjusted.

 Chesapeake Bay Retriever and Akita Mix